 Requirement.
-All organizations that answered "Yes" in Part III of Schedule A (Form 990 or 990-EZ), question 4c, must complete Schedule L. Report each taxable distribution separately.
+All sponsoring organizations of donor advised funds that answered "Yes" to Form 990, Part V, line 9b, or that otherwise distributed prohibited benefits under section 4967, must complete Schedule L. Report each taxable distribution separately.
 Complete Parts I, II, and III of Schedule L only in connection with distributions made by a sponsoring organization from a donor advised fund which results in a prohibited benefit.
 (See instructions to Schedule K for definitions of the terms sponsoring organization and donor advised fund).